top of page

 she/he/they

 ABOUT AMANDA: Amanda is a non-binary queer Venezuelan writer and organizer living in Mohkinstsis.
 They are community focused and co-founded The Hatch (@thehatchyyc), a community collaboration group, and Lavender Club (@lavenderclubyyc), a Sapphic events organizing group.
-Joining Bipan in 2021, they are currently the lead copywriter for the magazine.
+Joining BIPAN in 2021, they are currently the lead copywriter for the magazine.
 She is passionate about lifelong learning and encouraging others to stay curious and creative; he likes to pass time by being immersed in a book, or listening to podcasts.

 FOUNDER & EDITOR IN CHIEF